turbot/guardrails-samples/policy_packs/gcp/computeengine/enforce_instances_to_not_be_older_than_7_days/README.md

 This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for Compute Engine instances:

-- Delete inactive instances that are older than 7 days
+- Delete instances that are older than 7 days

 - **[Policy settings →](https://hub-guardrails-turbot-com-git-development-turbot.vercel.app/policy-packs/enforce_instances_to_not_be_older_than_7_days/settings)**